 The premises at La Plaiderie Chambers and Le Marchant House remain at full capacity and it is a medium-term objective of the Commission to move to a more efficient, single location.
 The existing two premises have become overly restrictive and do not provide the Commission with much flexibility.
-New premises will provide more and better accommodation and ensure staff motivation is maintained.
-The Commission is therefore currently searching for a new building but in the current economic climate is aware of a potential for a further downturn in office rentals and will ensure that the rent the Commission pays is in line with the market rate at the time of occupation.
+During 2008 we signed Heads of Terms with Comprop (C.I.)
+Limited and Glategny Holdings Limited to take space in their proposed new building at Glategny Esplanade.
+In [ ] 2009 we entered into an agreement for lease with those companies to occupy approximately 15,000 square feet of office space on the ground floor of that building.
+It is expected to be ready for occupation in mid-2010.
+In the current economic climate the Commission is aware of a potential for a further downturn in office rentals and has negotiated with Comprop (C.I.)
+Limited to ensure that the rent the Commission will pay is in line with the market rate at the time of occupation.
 The best use of existing furniture and equipment will be made to minimise the fit-out costs in the new building.